 I graduated from Durham University with a BSc in Chemistry in 1994, and went on to do a PhD in Surface Modification and Analysis which I completed in 1997, and loved the research so much that I stayed on for an extra 3 years as a Post Doctoral research assistant.
 During this time I developed a strong Analytical chemistry background with a wide variety of surface analytical techniques (XPS, Auger, ToF SIMS, Raman, ATR-IR, SEM and TEM, AFM) for materials analysis, along with cold plasma treatment of materials for the manufacture of metal surfaces and ultra low energy materials.

 It is the cross discipline background I have from working at the boundaries between chemistry, physics and engineering, which I have now applied to my assessment of skin.
 I apply a strongly analytical approach to my work, and am known for being open and impartial and working with the highest integrity.
 I’m also a scientist through and through, and am driven to understand how the world works.
 As such if you have an interesting problem where you think I may be able to help get in touch.

 I am based in the UK, near to London, and with quick access to the rest of the world.

-Specialties: Skin assessment methods, Confocal Raman spectroscopy, clinical testing of skin care and hair removal products, imaging, photography and microscopy (visible, IR, UV and fluorescence), in vivo and in vitro method development, cosmetic claim support, clinical study design and execution, scientific communication to a wide ranging audience, publication writing.
+Specialties: Measurement and Imaging Science.
+Skin assessment methods, Confocal Raman spectroscopy, clinical testing of skin care and hair removal products, imaging, photography and microscopy (visible, IR, UV and fluorescence), in vivo and in vitro method development, cosmetic claim support, clinical study design and execution, scientific communication to a wide ranging audience, publication writing.

 Thanks for reading and enjoy the rest of the site.